Braised Meatballs in Tomato Sauce

 Ingredients

-ground beef, panko, egg, and other ingredients for meatballs on a countertop.
+ground beef, panko, white liquid, egg, parmesan, pine nuts, garlic, salt and pepper, and parsley on a countertop.

 This braised meatball recipe uses the standard ratio of one pound of meat, one egg, and half-cup of breadcrumbs.
 Do you love meatballs?
 Check out more ideas for how to make meatballs and what to serve with meatballs for dinner.

-can of tomatoes, onion, red wine and other ingredients for the tomato sauce on a countertop.
+can of tomatoes, onion, garlic, olive oil, salt and other herbs, sugar, red wine, and parsley on a countertop.

 One specific ingredient recommendation of mine is to use whole canned tomatoes.
 Another lifetime ago, I did an Italian cooking class with Diane Seed in Rome.
 She shared the wisdom that cans of chopped and pureed tomatoes often use less than perfect tomatoes.